feilipu/NASCOM_BASIC_4.7/rc2014_NascomBasic32k_8085_AM9511/README.md

 The `HLOAD` program can be exited without uploading a valid file by typing `:` followed by `CR CR CR CR CR CR`, or any other character.

-The top of BASIC memory can be readjusted by using the `RESET` function, when required. `RESET` is functionally equivalent to a cold start.
+The top of BASIC memory can be readjusted by using the `RESET` statement, when required. `RESET` is functionally equivalent to a cold start.

 ## USR Jump Address & Parameter Access